kaiseron17-cloud/soul_scents/README.md

 * 🌸 Valuable natural material goes unused
 * ♻️ Improper disposal contributes to organic waste

-At the same time, the fragrance and personal-care industries require natural and sustainable raw materials.
+At the same time, the fragrance, personal-care, and wellness industries require natural and sustainable raw materials.

-**Soul Scents connects these two problems.**
+**Bloomtrace aims to connect these two problems through a technology-enabled B2B model.**

 ---